DISCOVER UNFORGETTABLE CRUISING DESTINATIONS WORLDWIDE

 Undoubtedly, the Grenadines are among the most beautiful islands in the Caribbean.
 Their mix of white sandy beaches, crystal-clear waters, and steady wind makes our Caribbean Kitesurf Cruise in the Grenadines an unforgettable experience.

 Our trips depart from Martinique, Saint Lucia, or Saint Vincent.
-Onboard our official DUOTONE Catamaran you will discover the Best Kitesurfing Spots in the region.
+Aboard our official DUOTONE catamaran, you’ll discover some of the best kitesurfing spots in the region.

 With over 15 years of experience, our crew ensures you ride safely and always at the best location, based on daily wind conditions.
 In addition, you’ll swim with turtles and explore different islands—making this a truly unique kite holiday.